gajus/eslint-plugin-jsdoc/README.md

 Reports invalid types.

-Ensures that case of native types is the same as in this list:
+By default, ensures that case of native types is the same as in this list:

 ```
 undefined